myPOS blog Product News

 Whether a Microsoft Office payment for a set period of time, a Netflix subscription so that you can watch your favourite shows, or a creativity box that arrives at your doorstep for your kids, recurring payments use the same method irrespective of what the product or service being delivered is.

-Essentially, the customer chooses the duration of the payment – e.g. monthly, quarterly, annually, etc., then enters their account details onto the payment page, and hey presto!
+Essentially, the customer chooses the duration of the payment – for example, monthly, quarterly or annually – enters their account details onto the payment page, selects the right payment method, and hey presto!

-Their account details are saved so that the merchant can bill them regularly while offering their products or services on a regular basis, too.
+Their card details are saved so that the merchant can bill them regularly while offering their products or services on a regular basis, too.

 Although it’s not ideal for all business types, a recurring revenue business model is gaining significant popularity.
 This is because of all the benefits it offers.